auto-focus detects focus and automatically turns off notifications. No more disruptions when you're in the flow.

 Auto-Focus requires a Shortcuts automation to toggle Do Not Disturb mode:

-We're working on several exciting features for future releases:
+We're working on several exciting features for the official release:

 We value your feedback and are here to help: